-Downsides?
-Your dog needs to be at least four-weeks-old and 2 pounds to use the flea pill (which rules out tiny puppies).
+The downsides?
+Your dog needs to be at least four weeks old and 2 pounds to use the flea pill (which rules out tiny puppies).
 If your dog weighs more than 25 pounds, you MUST speak with a vet for the proper dosage!
-Again, this is NOT a flea and tick prevention!
+Again, this is NOT flea and tick prevention!
 It only kills adult fleas, not eggs or larvae.
 Also, you’ll probably need more than one dose.

 Best Shampoo Flea and Tick Prevention